 For information on the Master of Arts in Teaching (M.A.T.), please consult the Education Department portion of this catalog.

 Refer to the Graduate Programs section of this catalog for courses in the History of Christianity which apply to a Master of Arts degree in Biblical and Theological Studies.

-Assistant Professors Kurt Farney, Hanmee Kim, Sarah Miglio, Jonathan Riddle, Noel Stringham
+Assistant Professors Kirk Farney, Hanmee Kim, Sarah Miglio, Noel Stringham

 HIST 102.
 Exploring the Global Past.
 (4 Credits)

 History 102 seminars encourage students to examine cross cultural interactions through a focus on a particular historical question, period, or event.
 Students choose from a diverse range of courses such as Medieval Faith: Jews, Christian and Muslims in the Middle Ages; The French and Haitian Revolutions; Middle Ground: Africans, Europeans, and Natives in the Atlantic World; Exploring the Korean War, etc. History 102 seminars emphasize the development of historical thinking and Christian perspectives in the study of the past.

 Tags: GP, HP